BISHALTWR/cs50/cs50sql/cheatsheet.md

 ## LIMIT

-The `LIMIT` keyword lets you specify the number of rows in the query output.
+The `LIMIT` keyword lets you specify the number of rows in the query output (at end of query).
+> This is also same in PostgreSQL but in SQL Server it is:
+> SELECT TOP(2) id,name FROM employees

 ## WHERE